prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

     GoogleSpanner --> API
 ```

-Usually, clients will make a single request and receive the values of all evaluated Feature Flags for a given context.
-The client uses a belt and suspenders approach for reliability, so if the "belt" request isn't timely, we'll fall back to the "suspenders" endpoint.
+Usually, clients make a single request and receive the values of all evaluated Feature Flags for a given context.
+For reliability, the client uses a belt-and-suspenders approach, so if the "belt" request isn't timely, we'll fall back to the "suspenders" endpoint.

-If you change the attributes of a context and re-initialize the client, we'll re-fetch the flags for that context.
+If you change a context’s attributes and re-initialize the client, we'll re-fetch the flags for that context.

 Note that **evaluation happens server side**.
 This prevents your potentially sensitive rule data from leaking to an untrusted browser.
-For example if you
+For example, if you
-have a `special-feature` released to a list of customer IDs, the browser will only see `special-feature: false` not the list of your special customer IDs.
+have a `special-feature` released to a list of customer IDs, the browser will only see `special-feature: false`, not the list of your special customer IDs.

 The client will be returned a list that is basically: